-7.2.2 Pathogens
+7.4 Pathogens

-Cotton is infected by a range of diseases which can affect the quality of the fibre and seed, as well as the yield and cost of production of the cotton crop (Bell 1999; CottonInfo 2016).
+Cotton is susceptible to a range of diseases, which can act individually or in combination to affect the quality of the fibre and seed, as well as the yield and cost of production of the cotton crop (Bell, 1999; CottonInfo, 2016a).
 The type and severity of infection differs from season to season and between different regions.
-The most significant diseases of cotton in Australia include: black root rot (Thielaviopsis basicola), Verticillium wilt (Verticillium dahliae), Fusarium wilt (Fusarium oxysporum var. vasinfectum), alternaria leaf spot (Alternaria macrospora and A. alternata), and boll rot (Phytophthora nicotianae var. parasitica) (Farrell & Johnson 2005).
-There are also over 30 species of fungi that can cause cotton seedling death, but this is predominantly caused by Rhizoctonia solani, Pythium spp. or Fusarium spp. (not Fusarium wilt) (Farrell & Johnson 2005).
+The most significant diseases of cotton in Australia include: black root rot (Thielaviopsis basicola), Verticillium wilt (Verticillium dahliae), Fusarium wilt (Fusarium oxysporum var. vasinfectum), alternaria leaf spot (Alternaria macrospora and A. alternata), and boll rot (Phytophthora nicotianae var. parasitica) (Farrell and Johnson, 2005).
+There are also over 30 species of fungi that can cause cotton seedling death, but this is predominantly caused by Rhizoctonia solani, Pythium spp. or Fusarium spp. (not Fusarium wilt) (Farrell and Johnson, 2005).